 Check out our ultimate guide to the top 20 things to do in Buxton.
 Discover the very best in attractions, theatre and the arts, outdoors and activities, events, best bars and eateries, and, some lesser known gems you really shouldn’t miss if you’re here.

-This petting farm houses an array of cuteness for all the family where the children can interact with the animals and learn about them too.
+This petting farm houses an array of cuteness so if you’re looking for things to do in Buxton with something for all the family here’s the perfect day out!
+The children can interact with the animals here and learn about them.
 There’s fluffy bunnies, sociable pygmy goats and cuter than cute kune kune pigs, oh and tortoises too and not to forget Archie the donkey himself and his other donkey friends.
 Guaranteed smile material it’s brilliant fun for adults and its not every day you have a chat with an alpaca…

 Go Ape Buxton is in walking distance from our historic spa town and you’ll also find the two-million-year-old natural limestone cave Poole’s Cavern, in Buxton Country Park.
 If you’re looking to give your pupils a school trip to remember, or you fancy giving your little monkeys a birthday party they won’t forget or you like the idea of swinging through the trees on your next hen or stag do –this thrilling outdoor activity is lots of fun and the woodlands are really pretty too.